 - In the ad text sections, point out important information: prices, delivery conditions, the main product features.
 Avoid platitudes – stick to the point.

-13. Problems with Dynamic Search Ads Performance
+13. The Dynamic Search Ads Performance Issues

 Dynamic Search Ads use your site content to target your ads.
 You don’t need to set the keywords and write ad headlines – Google does it for you.
 Everything seems to be extra-convenient, but there are some pitfalls here that could collapse your ads’ performance.